monfaredman/Irdnl/frontend/FONT_INTEGRATION_GUIDE.md

 ## ✅ Implementation Complete

-Vazirmatn font has been successfully integrated into PersiaPlay for proper Persian/Farsi text rendering.
+Vazirmatn font has been successfully integrated into irdnl for proper Persian/Farsi text rendering.

 ---